 Maya is a veteran of both the NAACP Legal Defense and Education Fund and the ACLU, was a former Legal Analyst for NBC News and MSNBC — where she argued against Trump’s attacks on our civil liberties and democratic norms — and was the founder and president of the Center for Social Inclusion.
 Maya was also Senior Advisor on Race and Poverty at the Open Society Foundations, the largest funder of human rights work the world over.

-The Rail has a tradition of ending our conversations with a poem, and we’re fortunate to have Allison Adelle Hedge Coke reading.
+The Rail has a tradition of ending our conversations with a poetry reading, and we’re fortunate to have Allison Adelle Hedge Coke reading.